bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/using-git-flow.md

 ## Branching and releasing with git flow

-We recommend to use git-flow as branching model in BloomReach Forge projects because it is easier for most people to understand and follow and also widely accepted.
+We recommend to use git-flow as branching model in Bloomreach Forge projects because it is easier for most people to understand and follow and also widely accepted.
 This page explains how to set up ```git flow``` and how to release and deploy artifacts.